 Importantly, once ‘business real property’ has been acquired by an SMSF, it can then be leased back to a related party for business use without the normal 5% limit on ‘in house’ assets applying.

 Many small businesses are attracted to owning their own premises because it provides the security of being their own landlord as well as gains seen historically from strong commercial property returns.
 This strategy may impact the business cash flow as well as potentially not being the best tax outcome.
-The combination of an SMSF and a geared2 property investment can provide the best of both worlds.

 One of super’s biggest advantages is its taxation.